Hong Joon-pyo

 He was the presidential nominee of the Liberty Korea Party in the 2017 South Korean presidential election and came in second place during the general election, losing to Moon Jae-in.
-Hong ran as a candidate in the 2022 South Korean presidential election for the nomination of the conservative People Power Party and came in second place during the primaries, narrowly losing to Yoon Suk-yeol.
+Hong ran as a candidate in the 2022 South Korean presidential election for the nomination of the conservative People Power Party and came in second place during the primaries, narrowly losing to Yoon Suk Yeol.
+Hong was elected Mayor of Daegu in 2022, but he resigned to launch his third campaign for the presidency in the 2025 South Korean presidential election.
+Although he advanced from the first round, Hong ultimately failed to win the party primary, subsequently announcing his retirement from politics.

-Early life and career
+Early life and education

-He was born in Changnyeong, South Gyeongsang Province.
-Hong graduated from Yeungnam High School and received his undergraduate degree in Public Administration from Korea University.
+He was born in Changnyeong, South Gyeongsang Province, South Korea.
+Hong graduated from Yeungnam High School and received a Bachelor of Laws degree from Korea University.
+Due to being underweight, he was discharged from the army after only fourteen months of service.

+Career

-Entry into Politics
+Entry into politics

 In January 1996, Hong joined the New Korea Party.
 He was elected for the Songpa A constituency during the 1996 election and entered the National Assembly for the first time.

-First tenure as Party Leader (2011)
+First tenure as party leader (2011)

-Hong was formerly the chairperson of the Grand National Party(which changed its name to the Saenuri Party in 2012 and again changed its name to the Liberty Korea Party in 2017).
+Hong was formerly the chairperson of the Grand National Party (which changed its name to the Saenuri Party in 2012 and again changed its name to the Liberty Korea Party in 2017).
 He stepped down as the chairperson on 9 December 2011 and was replaced by future President Park Geun-hye.